NoroffFEU/development-platforms/mysql-case-study.md

 #### Security

-Some of the main secutity features are:
+Some of the main security features are:

 - User authentication: Access to the database can be controlled by the use of username and password authentication.
-- Access control: A user can be granted spesiffic access priveleges such as the ability to read write or execute spesific commands.
+- Access control: A user can be granted specific access privileges such as the ability to read write or execute specific commands.
 - Encryption: MySQL uses different forms of encryption for data in transit such as SSL (Secure Sockets Layer), TSL (Transport Layer Security) and AES (Advanced Encryption Standard) for data at rest.
-- Data validation: Provided contraints such as primary keys, foreign keys and checks helps preventing corruption and keeps the data accurate, valid and consistent.
+- Data validation: Provided constraints such as primary keys, foreign keys and checks helps preventing corruption and keeps the data accurate, valid and consistent.
-- Auditing: You can log and monitor user activities to detect suspicious behaviour
+- Auditing: You can log and monitor user activities to detect suspicious behavior
 - Firewall: Access to a MySQL server can be restricted with the use of firewalls and allowing only authorized connections.

-Note that it's important to configure your own security-best-practises to ensure that the data is seccure.
+Note that it's important to configure your own security-best-practices to ensure that the data is secure.

 #### Scalability